Examples of Akai Kaeru at work analyzing COVID-19 for the Public Health sector

 COVID-19 Analytics: Who Is at Risk?
 Who Will Be Next?

-We used the pattern mining engine of our software to analyze a prominent dataset with about 500 attributes, covering demographics, economics, infrastructure, etc. for all of the 3,007 US counties.
+Back in May 2020, when the COVID-19 pandemic was just starting, we used the pattern mining engine of our software to analyze a prominent dataset with about 500 attributes, covering demographics, economics, infrastructure, etc. for all of the 3,007 US counties.
 The dataset is composed of a curated collection of over 200 publicly available COVID-19 related datasets from sources like Johns Hopkins, the WHO, the World Bank, the New York Times, and many others.

 We were interested why some counties experience higher COVID-19 death rates — the number of deaths in terms of population size.